-Professor Hussein A. Abdou is the Faculty Director of Research within the Lancashire School of Business and Enterprise; and Professor of Banking & Finance.
-Hussein’s academic background is in Finance and Banking, where he is widely published in international peer reviewed journals, resulting in more than 30 referred journal articles during the last 8 years.
+Professor Hussein A. Abdou is the Faculty of Business & Justice Director of Research & Enterprise; and Professor of Banking & Finance.
+Hussein’s academic background is in Finance and Banking, where he is widely published in international peer reviewed journals, resulting of more than 45 international peer reviewed journal articles during the past 8 years.
 His professional background is in building scoring models for banks in a number of developing countries; FinTech applications; Business Analytics and evaluating software packages for the financial industry in the US.

-Hussein joined UCLan’s Lancashire School of Business & Enterprise from The Manchester Metropolitan Business School where he was a Professor of Banking & Finance and RKE lead.
+Hussein joined our Faculty of Business & Justice from The Manchester Metropolitan Business School where he was a Professor of Banking & Finance and RKE lead.
 Prior to that, he was a Professor of Finance and Banking, and Director of Graduate Education in The Huddersfield University Business School.
 He held various positions prior to joining Huddersfield, including a Lecturer/Senior Lecturer/Reader at the University of Salford Business School.
 He previously worked at The University of Plymouth Management School, where he completed his PhD in Banking and Finance; and Mansoura University, Egypt.

 Hussein’s Academic background is in Banking and Finance, including credit scoring modelling techniques, risk management in financial institutions, Islamic banking and finance, and applications of non-parametric modelling techniques such as neural networks and genetic algorithms in banking and finance.
 His professional background is in building scoring models for banks in a number of developing and emerging markets including Egypt, Cameroon, Vietnam, Libya and India; and evaluating software packages for financial applications.
 He is also a professional trainer who has extensive experience in delivering professional training courses worldwide in various areas including Business Analytics; Islamic Banking, Finance and Economics; Risk Management, Big Data Analytics in Banking and Finance; Scoring Modelling Techniques and Innovative Management.